 Courses in the regular Ferris curriculum that have special sections for Honors students.
 These courses will cover the same content as the non-Honors sections, but will require all students in the course to exercise their own initiative in grappling with the topic.
 All of these meet Ferris general education requirements.

-Usually reserved for coursework in the major, students can earn Honors credit in a non-Honors course by completing an additional independent project under the direction of the faculty member teaching that course.
-Honors students frequently use these to get involved with research, and develop the work that will eventually become their Senior Symposium project.
+Usually reserved for coursework in the major, students can earn Honors credit in a non-Honors course by completeing an additional independent project under the direction of the faculty member teaching that course.
+Honors students frequently use these to get involved with research, and develope the work that will eventually become their Senior Symposium project.

-As getting outside ones' comfort zone is a key part of one's intellectual development. the Honors program grants 1 honors course credit for each qualified study abroad/study away experience.
+As getting outside ones' comfort zone is a key part of one's intellectual development, the Honors program grants 1 Honors course credit for each qualified study abroad/away experience.